 Users can assume one or more roles in the platform, independently from their user level.
 The roles in the platform are learner, instructor, manager and expert.

 Learners represent the majority of your users since learners are the target audience of learning platforms.
 It is highly likely that all of the people you identify with the level users are learners, but Superadmins and Power Users can be learners too, since they may also be involved in the training program of your company.
 The learner role is assigned when a user is enrolled in a course.
-Refer to this article for more information on enrollments, and to the Learner Guide for a comprehensive manual on how learners interact with the platform.
+Refer to the Learner Guide for a comprehensive manual on how learners interact with the platform.

 Instructors actually lead the courses in your platform, and can manage some course settings within the platform for E-Learning, webinar, and classroom courses.
 Instructors can upload training materials for courses, manage the content and the layout of courses in the platform, view the course’s enrollments and reports, evaluate users of classroom courses, mark their attendance and add recordings to webinar courses.
 Instructors cannot enroll users in courses.
 The instructor role is assigned when a user is enrolled in a course.
-Refer to this article for more information on enrollments, and to this article for a comprehensive guide on what instructors can do in the platform.
+Refer to the Instructor Guide for a comprehensive guide on what instructors can do in the platform.

 Users can also be enrolled as tutors within a course.
 Tutors have the exact same permissions as learners within a course, but they are also able to moderate forums if the forum widget is activated in the course.

-For a comparison chart of each capability for these three course levels, refer to this document.
+Check out the comparison chart of each capability for these three course levels.

 User Statuses on the Platform Level